Manoj250394/Selenium_UI_Test/README.md

 # Selenium_UI_Test
-This repository is created to perform automation testing with selenium-java using testNG framework.
+This repository is created to perform automation testing with selenium-java for testing web applications.